Bangladesh documentary implicates top officials in bribery scheme | DW | 03.02.2021

 The recording also implicates the "home minister, the inspector general and the police commissioner" in helping to coordinate bribe payments.

-General Ahmad has close connections with Bangladeshi Prime Minister Sheikh Hasina, and Haris and Anis Ahmad served as Hasina's bodyguards when she led the then-opposition party Awami League.
+Al Jazeera claims General Ahmed has close connections with Bangladeshi Prime Minister Sheikh Hasina, and Haris and Anis Ahmad served as the prime minister's bodyguards when she led the then-opposition party Awami League.

 Soon after the report was released Monday, the Bangladeshi government released a statement denying any links between Hasina and Haris Ahmad.